artcore-c/Cerebrum/cerebrum-backend/README.md

 When you clone the Cerebrum repository, the backend expects model files to reside in the `cerebrum-backend/models/` directory.

-Models are loaded on-demand when requested by the CM4 Orchestrator and cached in RAM until they are unloaded or become idle.
+Models are loaded into memory on-demand when first requested by the CM4 Orchestrator, then cached until unloaded or idle.

 ### Supported Models